 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Federated Hermes's score of 28 is higher than 76% of the industry.
+Federated Hermes's score of 28 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.